 Introduction

 Fast startup is a feature enabled by default on all Windows 10 computers.
 While the upside of a faster boot time is nice, there are some down sides.
 Because Microsoft achieves this by putting your Windows computer somewhere in a state between hibernation and fully powered off, this can cause hardware problems.
 Whether you’re experiencing hardware problems or you just want the comfort of knowing your Windows computer is completely shut down, it’s fairly easy to turn off Windows 10 quick startup.
-Examples of all instructions in the steps can be seen in both the YouTube video above and the image collection located beneath the steps.
+Examples of all instructions in the steps can be seen in the YouTube video below.

 Steps to Turn Off Fast Startup in Windows 10